Brian May: Guitar style

 Most of May's electric guitar work live and in the studio is done on the Red Special, which he built with his father, an electronics engineer, when he was sixteen years old.
 It was built with wood from an 18th-century fireplace, and was composed of household items such as mother-of-pearl buttons, shelf edging, and motorbike valve springs.
 While May and his father were building the Red Special, May also produced plans to build a second guitar.
 However, the Red Special was so successful that May did not need to build another guitar.
 These plans were eventually given to guitar luthier Andrew Guyton in around 2004–05.
 Guyton made some slight modifications and the guitar was built.
-It was named "The Spade", as the body's shape resembled the form shown on playing cards.
-However, the guitar also came to be known as "The Guitar That Time Forgot".
+It was named "The Spade" as the body's shape resembled the form shown on playing cards.
+The guitar also came to be known as "The Guitar That Time Forgot".

 May commented on the Red Special:

 In addition to using his home-made guitar he prefers to use coins (especially a sixpence from the farewell proof set of 1970), instead of a more traditional plastic plectrum, because he feels their rigidity gives him more control in playing.
 He is known to carry coins in his pockets specifically for this purpose.

 A meticulous arranger, he focuses on multi-part harmonies, often more contrapuntal than parallel—a relative rarity for rock guitar.
 Examples are found in Queen's albums A Night at the Opera and A Day at the Races, where he arranged a jazz band for guitar mini-orchestra ("Good Company"), a vocal canon ("The Prophet's Song") and guitar and vocal counterpoints ("Teo Torriatte").